Alan Levin (filmmaker)

 Alan Levin (February 28, 1926 – 13 February 2006) was an American filmmaker and journalist best known for making documentaries on the Public Broadcasting Service (PBS) and Home Box Office (HBO) networks.
 Three of his documentaries won Emmy Awards.

 Early life and career

 Levin was born Alan Levinstein in Brooklyn, New York.
 He served during World War II and graduated from Wesleyan University in Connecticut in 1946.
 His career started as a journalist working for Associated Press and the New York Post.
-He worked for Senator Harrison Williams in 1963-64 before becoming a producer on WABC-TV between 1965-67.
+He worked for Senator Harrison Williams in 1963–64 before becoming a producer on WABC-TV between 1965 and 1967.

 His father, Herman, assisted Rabbi Mordecai Kaplan with his founding of the Jewish Reconstructionist movement in the 1930s.
 His grandfather, Isaac Levinstein, owned several movie theaters in New York in the early 1900s.

 Documentary career

-Levin's documentary career started with WNET, a Public Broadcasting Service (PBS) primary member station.
-He first attracted attention with The New Immigrants in 1979 which explored the immigration of non-European migrants to the US and earned him his first Emmy.
+Levin's documentary career started with the Public Broadcast Laboratory, then continued with WNET, a Public Broadcasting Service (PBS) primary member station.
+Defense and Domestic Needs: Contest for Tomorrow, which aired on Public Broadcast Laboratory, won a Alfred I. duPont–Columbia University Award.
+He again attracted attention with The New Immigrants in 1979 which explored the immigration of non-European migrants to the US and earned him his first Emmy, a New York Emmy.